Understanding MPD Speak

 Explanations of MPD commonly used words:

-“Middle Watch” officers respond to 9-1-1 calls between approximately 3:30 p.m. and 2:30 a.m.
-Several sergeants handle daily supervisory roles while a lieutenant oversees general shift operations.
-Middle Watch officers focus on community engagement events and outreach, business checks and proactive and strategic patrol.
+“Middle Watch” is approximately 3:30 p.m. and 2:30 a.m.
 The Downtown District, or First Precinct, also runs an additional “Power Shift” between the hours of 6 p.m. and 4 a.m.

-Precinct Inspectors have the discretion to create beat teams to respond to community needs.
-Sometimes they focus on geographical areas like the Lake Street or Uptown.
-Beats can also be staggered to increase staffing in busier times.
-The First Precinct has a beat team that focuses solely on juvenile outreach.
-The Minneapolis Police Department has put an emphasis on “foot beats” in an effort to increase public connections and trust.
+Precinct Inspectors use beat teams to respond to community needs.
+Some beats focus on geographical areas.
+Some beats are staggered to increase staffing in busier times.
+The First Precinct uses a beat team for juvenile outreach.
+"Foot beats" help to increase public connections and trust.

-Community Response Team: Community Response Teams, found in every precinct, focus on crime patterns by directing and dedicating resources to emerging problems.
-Officers, led by a Sergeant, focus on violent crimes, narcotics, prostitution, problem properties or a number of other issues that create problems and concerns in Minneapolis’ communities.
-Teams conduct proactive enforcement and execute search warrants when necessary.
+We focus on crime patterns by directing and dedicating resources to emerging problems.
+We are in every precinct.
+We focus on violent crimes, narcotics, prostitution, problem properties and other issues that create problems..
+We do proactive enforcement and execute search warrants.